MaCFP/matl-db/Non-charring/PMMA/DBI_Lund/README.md

 ###### Sample Preparation
 Square PMMA specimens were weighed and measured, then wrapped (bottom and sides) in aluminium foil, and placed on top of two 13 mm thick layers of Morgan Thermal Ceramics Superwool SW Plus (Density 64 kg/m3; nominally 100 x 100 mm square).

 Round PMMA samples were approximately 7 cm in diameter.
 A standard sample holder with no edge frame was used.
-One layer of 3 mm insulfrax ’paper’ insulation was placed at the bottom of the sample holder and one layer of Morgan Thermal Ceramics 13mm was placed in the sample holder.
+One layer of 3 mm insulfrax â€™paperâ€™ insulation was placed at the bottom of the sample holder and one layer of Morgan Thermal Ceramics 13mm was placed in the sample holder.
 Round PMMA samples were placed inside of two layers of 3 mm thick Insulfrax insulation paper and wrapped in an aluminium foil.
 Wrapped samples were then placed on the top of the Morgan thermal Ceramics insulation.

 |Test Name | Initial Sample Mass [g]| Sample Thickness [mm]|Sample Surface Area [m2]|
 |:----------:|:------:|:---:|:--:|